OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 - All trailing whitespace must be trimmed before committing.
 - Follow the language's documented formatting guidelines.
 - Use spaces for indentation, do not use the tab character.
+- Split up individual bug fixes or feature additions into separate pull requests.
+  > This makes it easier to pinpoint why changes were made along with the ease of reverting in the case that it is needed.
+- If the pull request closes an issue, link that issue with [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) referring to that issue.

 ## C# Specific Rules

+- Follow the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions), unless otherwise specified.
 - Use 4 spaces for indentation.
 This can usually be configured in your IDE.